-From the vantage point of Hong Kong, the CPCH explores issues of popular culture in the Humanities from an Asian as well as a global perspective.
-The study of everyday popular culture, for example, is studied in the context of the urban spaces of the modern and postmodern Asian cities, while mediated popular culture is studied in the context of the creative and media industries of East Asia.
+From the vantage point of Hong Kong, CPCH explores issues of popular culture in the Humanities, particularly from an Asian as well as a global perspective.
+The study of everyday popular culture, for example, is examined in the context of the urban spaces of the modern and postmodern Asian city, while mediated popular culture is studied in the context of the popular culture industries of East Asia.
 Relevant perspectives on Asian popular culture include postcolonial studies, migration studies, urban and spatial studies, gender studies, and cultural history.
 There is also a focus on the global; with members from a wide range of disciplines, the Centre encourages transdisciplinary scholarship on issues like the refugee crisis and its representations in literary and cultural texts.

 流行文化與人文學研究中心以一個廣泛的視野探討流行文化，包納日常生活的文化和透過不同媒介所展現的流行文化，對印刷媒體如報章、 雜誌和文學，多媒體如音樂、 影視、攝影、廣告、視覺文化、物質文化和數碼文化皆會有所涉獵。 與文字有關的研究則不會受限於歐美傳統經典，而探究有創新形式和內容的創作。